Tenerife Bus Service TITSA

 TITSA Interchanges and Bus Stops

 There are several interchanges where many routes come together allowing for ongoing and extended journeys.
 Whether you are a tourist or Tenerife resident, making use of the TITSA Intercambios will open up the island to you.
-These are also the laces to find TITA information
+These are also the laces to find TITA information centres and but BONO cards.

 - Santa Cruz Interchange(Main Hall and Upper Floor)